-- Simply re-fruit the bed by renovating the plants immediately after harvest.
+Simply re-fruit the bed by renovating the plants immediately after harvest.
 First, remove weeds from row middles.
 Next, mow old tops off of the strawberry plants to renovate or renew the bed.
 Set lawn mower high enough to remove strawberry leaves but not injure crowns.
-Then use a rototiller or spade to cut each plant row to a 6-inch width.
-This sounds drastic, but do it!
+Then use a rototiller or spade to narrow each plant row to a 6-inch width.
+This sounds drastic, but do it.
 Runner plants from the 6-inch strip of "mother" plants will form a new matted row of plants.
 Apply 5 pounds of 5-10-5 fertilizer per 100 feet of row (10 pounds if sawdust is used as a mulch).
-Apply about 1-1/2 to 2 inches of water a week to the newly forming bed during June, July and August (include rainfall in total).
+Apply about 11/2 to 2 inches of water a week to the strawberry bed during June, July and August (include rainfall in water total).
 To prevent overcrowding of plants and reduce the incidence of leaf diseases, thin plants to 5 to 7 plants per square foot.
 This method of renovation can be used to fruit the strawberry bed for a total of three or four years.
 During the rest of the growing season, irrigate to provide 1 inch of water per week, and continue to control weeds.

 Black root rot

-Caused by soil fungi, nematodes, winter injury, fertilizer burn, drought, too much water or any combination of these.
+Black root rot is caused by soil fungi, nematodes, winter injury, fertilizer burn, drought, too much water or any combination of these.
 Plants show poor vigor, produce few runner plants and may die in patches.
 Roots may be spotted with black zones or lack feeder roots, or the entire root system may be killed.
 Infected roots are black when cut in a cross section.
 There is no way to control black root rot.
 However, proper cultural practices that minimize plant stress should limit this disease.
 If a bed becomes infected with black root rot, plant a new bed in different location, and use only healthy, white-rooted plants.